 For simplicity, it is assumed that the attractiveness of a firefly is determined by its brightness which in turn is associated with the encoded objective function of the optimization problems.
 In the simplest case for maximum optimization problems, the brightness I of a firefly for a particular location x could be chosen as $I(x) \propto f(x)$ .
 Even so, the attractiveness $\beta$ is relative, it should be judged by the other fireflies.
 Thus, it will differ with the distance $r{ij}$ between firefly i and firefly j.
-In addition, light intensity decreases with the distance from its source, and light is also absorbed by the media, so we should allow the attractiveness to vary with the varying degree of absorption.
+In addition, light intensity decreases with the distance from its source, and light is also absorbed by the varying degree of absorption.